The benefits of Reporting Storm Damage for an Insurance Claim

 Hail Damage it often overlooked but does tons of damage to your roof.

-It’s important to understand how your insurance policy defines and handles different types of damage.
+It is crucial to understand how your insurance policy defines and handles different types of damage.
 Some policies have different deductibles, exclusions, or coverage limits for hail, wind, and general storm damage.
 For instance:

-3. Avoiding Coverage Loopholes
+3. Avoiding Common Insurance Coverage Loopholes

 4. It’s the Adjuster’s Job to Determine the Cause